Parent Resources

 - Scholarships for Students with Disabilities

-- Resources for Students with Disabilities
+- College Consensus Scholarships for Students with Disabilities

-- College Resources for Students with Disabilities
+- Top 54 Scholarships for Students with Disabilities – Bold.org

 Affordable Colleges Online

-Affordable Colleges Online is a free community of resources and tools that span topics such as financial-aid and college savings strategies, online learning resources, affordability and scorecard rankings, opportunities for veterans and people with disabilities.
-With more adaptive technologies and progressive legislation, prospective college students with disabilities have countless resources available to make the transition to higher education less stressful.
+Affordable Colleges Online is a free community of resources and tools that span topics such as financial-aid and college savings strategies, online learning resources, affordability and scorecard rankings, opportunities for people with disabilities.
+With more adaptive technologies and progressive legislation, prospective college students with disabilities have resources available to make the transition to higher education less stressful.

 Affordable Degrees Online